Bond-009/cmus-discord-rpc/README.md

 ## Installing

 - If it isn't already on your system, install `rust`, and `cargo`.
-You should do this through `rustup` by either installing it with your package manager or from https://rustup.rs/
+You should do this through `rustup` by either from https://rustup.rs/ or installing it with your package manager.

 - Obtain the sources.
 You can either do this by cloning the repository using `git` or downloading an archive of the repository.